leonardo-ferreira07/GetYourGuide-HomeTest/README.md

 # GetYourGuide HomeTest

 Application developed for an application to Senior iOS Engineer position at GetYourGuide.

+It's basically a list of reviews for one of our most [popular Berlin tours](https://www.getyourguide.com/berlin-l17/tempelhof-2-hour-airport-history-tour-berlin-airlift-more-t23776/), it has paging feature include, so once the user reaches the bottom of the screen, it will add a loading indicator at bottom and then load more data.

 ## Requirements: